SagarBapodara/porfolio/index.md

 ## Work Experience

 **BI Developer @ RPA Unicorn (_Aug 2023 - Present_)**
-> - Developed BI solutions using Power BI & Tableau for external clients, enabling real-time insights into business performance.
+> - Developed custom BI solutions for external clients using Power BI and Tableau, providing real-time insights.
-> - Developed ETL pipelines to handle & analyze data from multiple sources, including SQL databases, MS Azure, & RPA logs.
+> - Designed and optimized data pipelines using SQL and Python to process large-scale structured and unstructured data.
-> - Optimized RPA performance monitoring by automating data collection, reducing manual efforts by 50%.
+> - Optimized RPA performance monitoring by automating data collection (NLP), reducing manual efforts by 50%.

-**Developer @ Bizgull Inc (_Dec 2021 - Dec 2022_)**
+**Technical Support Engineer @ Bizgull Inc (_Dec 2021 - Dec 2022_)**
-> - Developed and maintained cloud-based web applications using WordPress, JavaScript, and other frameworks, focusing on business objectives and client requirements.
+> - Provided application support for full-stack web applications, ensuring minimal downtime and high availability.
 > - Acted as the first point of contact for IT and technical issues, resolving 90% of support tickets within SLA timelines.
-> - Analyzed web traffic data using BI Tools to optimize user engagement and SEO, increasing organic traffic by ~30%.
-> - Implemented a test automation framework, enhancing the quality assurance process and reducing testing time by ~40%.
+> - Managed customer technical inquiries via Jira and Zendesk, escalating complex issues to the development team.

 **Undergraduate Researcher (AI-ML) & Analytics @ IITRAM, Ahmedabad (_Aug 2021 - May 2022_)**
 > - Conducted research on AI-driven solutions, developing a smart traffic control system and a novel sleep apnea detection model with 95.7% and 83% accuracy, respectively.